This information is aimed at parents with children, who in September 2015:

 When Will I Find Out What School My Child Has Been Allocated?

-Secondary allocations are published on 3rd March 2014, this is a national offer date.
+Secondary School and UTC allocations are published on 2nd March 2015, this is a national offer date.
 If you make your application online and indicate you wish to receive your notification by email, you will receive an email on this date to tell you which school your child has been allocated.

 If you have any questions about applying for a Secondary place please contact us.